rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 Let us walk through a simple example:

 A common suspicious pattern is a Microsoft Office process launching a scripting interpreter.
 On its own, this is not enough to prove malicious activity.
-Office automation, legacy macros, business workflows, and security testing can all create similar behavior.
+Office automation, legacy macros, business workflows, and security testing can all create similar behaviour.

-But it is still a useful starting point because the behavior is meaningful.
+But it is still a useful starting point because the behaviour is meaningful.

 ### Starting Observation